 Warning: The interval from leaving 40 fsw in the water to arriving at 50 fsw in the chamber cannot exceed 5 minutes without incurring a penalty.
-This is new in the Navy Dive manual
+This is new in the US NAVY Dive Manual revision 7.

 5.11.2 Loss of Oxygen Supply in the Chamber (40 fsw Chamber Stop)